 Take the Holiday Express for example.
 Just moments away from Powder House Lodge in Hill City, you’ll find the 1880 Train waiting to take you on a Polar Express-esque train-ride in the winter wonderland of the Black Hills.
 Decked out in holiday attire, the Holiday Express offers visitors an opportunity to experience a once-in-a-lifetime holiday journey from Hill City celebrating the season with sugar cookies, hot cocoa, and a special story on the way to the North Pole.
 Rumor has it, a familiar figure donning red and white dress even makes an appearance along the way spreading holiday cheer.
 From the end of November through late December, there’s no better way to welcome the holidays than to hop on board the Holiday Express.
 Whether you’re bringing the kids or looking to enjoy an elevated experience for adults, there’s a bit of something for everyone.
 (Learn more here)

 If you’re in the area around the Thanksgiving Holiday, you’re in luck too, as many communities throughout the area celebrate the season with their annual Parade of Lights festivities during the Thanksgiving weekend.
 On Friday, November 26th, you can head to Hill City for the Olde Tyme Christmas Parade which kicks off at 6 PM!
-To get you in the Christmas mood, make sure to stop by Alpine Inn at 5 PM for roasted chestnuts and cider.
-After an evening in Hill City, you can journey to Rapid City for the Festival of Lights Parade on Saturday, November 27th!
+To get you in the Christmas mood, make sure to stop by Alpine Inn to grab some dinner.
+After an evening in Hill City, you can journey to Rapid City for the Festival of Lights Parade on Saturday, November 26th!
 No matter your fervor for Christmas lights, familiar carols, and the opportunity to drink hot cocoa, cider, and more, we can assure you that the holiday cheer will be on full display no matter where you look.